Skip to main content

 4 mentions Positive Neutral Negative

-The game's stability is marked by occasional visual and text glitches, including typos and a buggy ending sequence, but these issues often enhance the story atmosphere rather than detract from it.
-Some bugs occur during puzzle phases and inconsistent background music can be noticed, yet the overall experience remains engaging despite these minor flaws.
+The game's stability is marked by occasional visual and text glitches, including a buggy ending sequence and inconsistent background music, but these issues are often seen as enhancing the atmosphere rather than detracting from it.
+Some players also note poor keyboard and mouse support and minor bugs during puzzle phases, yet the overall experience remains engaging.

 • “It kept me hooked the entire ~1.5 hour play time, despite being marred by a few issues: terrible keyboard and mouse support, frequent typos, and a buggy ending sequence.”